isomerpages/cpf-workfare/_stories/Ms Nazreen Bano Binte Abu Bakar.md

 *   49-year-old Ms Nazreen works as a sales coordinator.
 She leads a team of seven at islandwide roadshows to promote open electricity market products.

-*   Ms Nazreen receives Workfare payouts in cash and CPF top-ups.
-She looks forward to receiving the SMS notifications informing her of Workfare payouts every month.
-These payouts help to offset family expenses.
+*   Ms Nazreen receives Workfare in cash and CPF top-ups.
+She looks forward to receiving the SMS notifications informing her of Workfare payments every month.
+These payments help to offset family expenses.

 *   Ms Nazreen is currently staying in a rental flat with her three children.
 She is confident that the Workfare CPF top-ups will come in useful when she buys a HDB flat.

-*   She hopes to accumulate more CPF savings through her work contributions and Workfare so that she can enjoy higher monthly retirement payouts when she eventually stops work.
+*   She hopes to accumulate more CPF savings through her work contributions and Workfare so that she can enjoy higher monthly retirement payments when she eventually stops work.

 <br>